Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While a bit weightier than its competitors, the Shark Rocket HV301 has swivel steering to make your job of vacuuming that much easier, in addition to a long power cord to reduce looking for nearby AC outlets.

 You can do a lot with 500 watts of powerful suction, and that’s exactly what you get from the Shark Rocket HV301.
 That’s leagues more than what you get from a small vacuum, like the iRobot Roomba 675, so picking up pet hair and dirt is a cinch on carpet and bare floors.
 But power isn’t everything—the swivel steering makes said cleaning that much easier by quickly turning with a slight flick of your wrist, unlike the bulky Oreck Commercial Upright XL2100.
 Then go above ground with both the crevice tool and dusting brush.
 The best cordless vacuum for pet hair is similar in performance to this great model, but the only difference is that the HV301 uses a power cord.
+Check out our guide on top desktop vacuums for some great options for keeping your home office clean.

 Related: Visit our Shark Rocket Corded Ultra-Light review for another great household cleaner

 Bin capacity is a bit small at just 0.42 quarts, but that’s to be expected from stick vacuums.
 For example, the Dyson Cyclone V10 Motorhead Cordless Vacuum is just 0.56 quarts, and that’s arguably the superior stick vacuum.
+So, if you need a top vacuum for shag carpets, then you’ll need a larger dust bin.

 To maintain the Shark Rocket Ultra-Light Corded Stick Vacuum, all you have to do is clean the dirt cup now and again.
 It doesn’t use a bag, so no worries about disposal.
 And storage is easy with its bundled wall mounting.
 Durability is average; it’s made mostly of plastic.
-It’s still lightweight at 7.6 lbs, but for an elderly individual that’s pushing the boundaries.
+It’s still lightweight at 7.6 lbs, but for an elderly individual, that’s pushing the boundaries.
 Since this isn’t the most durable vacuum, consider getting coverage for it through the best insurance for homeowners.

 Related: Check out our Shark Rocket Stick vacuum review